 An exploration of the interdisciplinary field of information science, including information seeking behavior, information as a commodity, digital divide, information overload, information privacy and accessibility.
 Students engage in critical dialogue about the complexities of the current and evolving information environment to become effective and ethical consumers and users of information.
 Fall.

 Intensive study of selected topics in Information Studies.
 May be repeated as topics change.
-Fall, even years.
+Spring, even years.

 Advanced individual study of an issue, problem, or topic related to information studies under the direction of a faculty member.
 Repeatable for a maximum of 8 credits.
 Prerequisite: Permission of instructor.
 Fall, Spring.